 “Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand. … In addition to all this, take up the shield of faith, with which you can extinguish all the flaming arrows of the evil one.
 Take the helmet of salvation and the sword of the Spirit, which is the word of God.”

 Do you see the aggression of it?
 The vigorous intentionality?

 “Stop struggling with your sin and kill it!” jolted me awake, made me question the nature of my efforts.
 Was I really overmatched, or just going marshmallowy with my daily crucifying because I’d come to believe victory was out of reach in this life?

 God doesn’t write as if victory is out of reach.
 He says we should be “able to stand our ground”.
 It’s so hopeful.

 And a shot of gumption towards our sin goes a long way.

-It’s not a matter of our strength, but of our attitude.
+It’s not a matter of our strength, but attitude.
 We have to hate the stuff.
-Sharing God’s aggression toward sin can make a huge difference.
-It was the push I needed to start making real headway.
+Sharing God’s aggression toward sin was the push I needed to start making real headway.

-Of course, the first result of that change is that we realize we kinda like the cordial detente.
-The tempter summons reinforcements.
+And then, of course, the first thing that happens is that we realize how much we like the cordial detente.
 “Sure, you could defeat that sin in prayer.
 But it’s a hassle, and you really don’t want to.”

 The battle may take a while.
 Some victories, especially over addictions, are processes.

-But that is not our excuse to linger in the valley.
+But that is no excuse to linger in the valley.
 Your fruits will waver if your goal does.
 Our eyes must stay on holiness.
 God can get us there.